Playing Blackjack – Let’s Begin

-When an ace is combined with a card that is not a ten-card it is called a “soft hand,” since the ace can be counted by the player as either an 11 or 1, and either draw a card or not.
-So, for example, if a player has a “soft 17” (a 6 and an Ace), then the total is either 17 or 7.
+When an ace is combined with a card that is not a ten-card, it is called a “soft hand,” since the player can count the ace as either an 11 or 1, and either draw a card or not.
+So, for example, if a player has a “soft 17” (a six and an Ace), then the total is either 17 or 7.
 Although a 17 count is a good hand, a player still might want to draw to get a higher total.
-If a bust is created by the draw by counting the ace as 11, then the player will just count the ace as a 1 and then continue to play by either hitting or standing.
+If the draw creates a bust by counting the ace as 11, then the player will just count the ace as a one and then continue to play by either hitting or standing.
 With hitting, you keep asking the dealer for more cards, one card at a time.

 The Dealer’s Play

-Whenever it is a player’s turn they can either say “hit’ or they can signal to get a card by scratch the table with one or two fingers while motioning towards themselves.
+Whenever it is a player’s turn, they either “hit’, or they can signal to get a card by scratch the table with one or two fingers while motioning towards themselves.
 They also can wave their hand the way you would to signal “come here.”
-Whenever a player makes the decision to stand, they can either say “no more” or “stand,” or signal their intention by motioning their hand sideways, with their palm down right over the card table.
+Whenever a player decides to stand, they can either say “no more” or “stand,” or signal their intention by motioning their hand sideways, with their palm down right over the card table.

 If the first two cards of a player are the same denomination, like two sixes or two jacks, they can treat them as separate hands once it is their turn.
 Their original bet amount will then goe to one card while a bet of the same amount needs to be placed on their other card.
 First, the player plays the hand on their left by either hitting or standing one or multiple times; then they play the hand on the right.
 Therefore, the two hands are treated as separate ones, and the dealer will settle with each of them based on their own merits.
 If a player has a pair of aces, he will be given one card for each of the aces and cannot draw again.
 If a ten-card gets dealt with one of the aces, then the payoff is equal to their bet (but isn’t one and one-half to one, the way it is at any other time in blackjack).

-Whenever the face-up card for the dealer is an ace, any player can make a set bet that is up to half of the original bet that the face-down card of the dealer is a ten-card and therefore a blackjack for the house.
+Whenever the face-up card for the dealer is an ace, any player can make a set bet that is up to half of the original bet.
+The bet placed on the potential that the face-down card of the dealer is a ten-card, and therefore a blackjack for the house.
 After all of the side bets are placed, then the dealer will look at the hole card.
 If the card is a ten, it gets turned up, and all of the players who made an insurance bet are winners, and are paid double what their half-bet amount was – which is a 2 to 1 payoff.
 Whenever the dealer gets a blackjack, the hand is over.
 The main bets of the players are collected – except for any player who has a blackjack as well.
 There is a standoff in that case.
-For players, insurance usually isn’t a good proposition, unless they are certain there are an abnormally high amount of ten-cards that have not been dealt yet.
+For players, insurance usually isn’t a reasonable proposition, unless they are confident there are an abnormally high amount of ten-cards that have not been dealt yet.